Chapter 6 Randomization and allocation, blinding and placebos

 The minimization is deterministic if \(p = 1\) and \(D \neq 0\).

-6.2 Blinding and placebos
+6.2 Blinding

 Blinding is used to avoid assessment bias.
 We distinguish between single-blind and double-blind trials.
-In a single-blind trialm the patient is unaware of the treatment being given, while in a double-blind trial, neither the doctor nor the patient knows what treatment is being given.
+In a single-blind trial the patient is unaware of the treatment being given, while in a double-blind trial, neither the doctor nor the patient knows what treatment is being given.
 In some trials, the statistical analysis is also carried out blinded because of subjective elements in any statistical analysis.
 For example, decisions like whether to transform the outcome variable, whether to compute risk differences, risk ratios or odds ratios for binary outcomes, or whether to include a covariate in the analysis all involve a degree of subjectivity.
 A precise statistical analysis plan helps in any case.

-Example 6.1 (continued) In the RCT from Mirpour et al. (2020), the patient were blinded, and the data were collected by a trained physician and nurse who were blinded to the randomization method and the treatment assignment.
+Example 6.1 (continued) In the RCT from Mirpour et al (2020), the patient were blinded, and the data were collected by a trained physician and nurse who were blinded to the randomization method and the treatment assignment.
 Moreover, the data were analyzed by a blinded investigator to the study groups.

-6.2.2 Placebos
+6.3 Placebos

 Placebos are treatments that look similar to the true treatment but contain no active ingredient.
 They have essentially two roles: first, placebos facilitate blindness in RCTs, as a treatment versus no treatment comparison cannot be blinded, but treatment versus placebo can often be blinded; second, placebos help control the placebo effect.